Declaration of nullity: Process

 Church tribunals are courts.
 As with any court, the person bringing the matter before the judges must prove his or her case; advocates and Tribunals will advise applicants as to how they can present the evidence necessary to prove a case.

+The trial begins when the petitioning spouse presents an accusation before the tribunal and the tribunal cites the respondent spouse.
+One or more grounds of nullity to be investigated will be determined.
+The judges make their investigation by hearing the parties and witnesses, reviewing documents, and hearing any experts.
+Both spouses have the right to intervene in the trial equally.
+They can review the evidence in the trial and offer arguments in favor of their position.
+These rights are shared by a third party to the trial: the defender of the bond.
+The defender of the bond is a Church official whose task is to defend the marriage bond against unfounded accusations of nullity.

-An affirmative decision is granted when the majority of Judges reaches the "Moral certainty" that the petitioner proved his case.
-Moral certainty cannot exist if, objectively speaking, there are probable indications of the contrary in a case, and it differs from other standard of decision (i.e. "beyond reasonable doubt").
+An affirmative decision is granted when the majority of judges reaches "moral certainty" that the petitioner proved his case.
+Moral certainty is the absence of any prudent doubt.
+It is a higher standard than mere probability ("x is probably true").
+However, absolute certainty is not required ("the contrary of x is impossible").
+The parties and defender of the bond can appeal the final decision to a higher instance court.

 Approximately 94% of petitions filed in the United States are granted, and although the United States has only 6% of the world's Catholics, it accounts for 60% of the annulments granted worldwide, leading Bai MacFarlane to suggest that the Church cooperates with the "evil of no-fault divorce".
 Pope John Paul II expressed concern over the relative ease with which an annulment can be obtained in the United States.
 The tribunal judges are tasked with distinguishing those unions that were flawed from the outset from those valid marriages that have broken down.